 - Long Irons, Hybrids & Fairway Woods: Move the ball another ball-width forward, about two ball-widths inside your lead heel.

-- Driver: The ball should be positioned an even further forward, in line with the heel of your lead foot.
+- Driver: The ball should be positioned even further forward, in line with the heel of your lead foot.

 The Backswing: Storing Power in Sequence